yugabyte/terraform-provider-ybm/docs/resources/db_audit_logging.md

 page_title: "ybm_db_audit_logging Resource - ybm"
 subcategory: ""
 description: |-
-  The resource to manage DB Audit log configuration for a cluster in YugabyteDB Aeon.
+  Use this resource to configure database audit logging for a cluster, and specify the export configuration (created using the ybm_integration resource) to use for log export.
+When assigned to a cluster, cluster audit logs are exported to the sink defined in the export configuration.
 ---

 # ybm_db_audit_logging (Resource)

-The resource to manage DB Audit log configuration for a cluster in YugabyteDB Aeon.
+Use this resource to configure database audit logging for a cluster, and specify the export configuration (created using the `ybm_integration` resource) to use for log export.
+When assigned to a cluster, cluster audit logs are exported to the sink defined in the export configuration.

 ## Example Usage